yl96Git/OpenFOAMLearning/docs/source/meaningOfDimensions.rst

-Meaning of seven numbers in 'dimensions'
+Meaning of seven numbers in dimensions
 ===================================

 When you see